Behind the Scenes at Adventure Rider Radio

 Welcome to Adventure Rider Radio, founded in 2014 ARR is at the forefront bringing you the most respected motorcycle riders, industry leaders, mover and shakers as well as moto-travellers.
 It's a show for ALL motorcyclists that enjoy riding, motorcycles and adventure - Knobbies not required.
 ARR features motorcycle adventure stories and industry pros talking tech and technique and much more.

-Who are Jim & Elizabeth?
+OUR STORY: Who are Jim & Elizabeth?

 So, we've had a lot of people ask about us, because they hear about the people on our shows, but never about us.
 So... here we go...